PapaTutuWawa/moxxmpp/README.md

 ### moxxmpp_socket

-`moxxmpp_socket` contains the implementation of the `BaseSocketWrapper` class that allows the user to resolve SRV records and thus support XEP-0368.
-Due to how DNS resolution is implemented, Flutter is required.
+`moxxmpp_socket` contains the implementation of the `BaseSocketWrapper` class that implements the RFC6120 connection algorithm and XEP-0368 direct TLS connections, if a DNS implementation is given, and supports StartTLS.

 ## License